genestack/user-guide/source/doc-odm-user-guide/import-data-using-api.rst

 Once you’ve created and linked the study, sample, expression, and variant objects, you can do integration-aware query via both the User Interface and APIs.

-In the User Interface, you should be able to find your imported study using the study, sample, and signal filters:

 Step-by-step example 2
 ----------------------